jmh5ad/R_for_Digital_Humanities/Session_1/README.md

 print(str_count(raw_text, "Emma"))
 ```
 ## Word Cloud
 Now that we know about packages, we can install and load some interesting packages, such as `wordcloud`.
-The `wordcloud` package takes a string text and displays the words in different sizes to show the frequency of the words.
+The `wordcloud` package takes a text and displays the words in different sizes to show the frequency of the words.
+The larger the word, the more frequently it appears in the text.

+For example:
 ```
 library(wordcloud)
 options(warn=-1)